 - £23,200 for Health and Care Worker visa (down from £29,000)

 However, the job must also meet the occupation-specific threshold, or “going rate”, which varies by Standard Occupational Classification (SOC) code.
+These thresholds are set for specific occupation code job types and are often expressed as either annual salaries or per hour rates (for example, £17.13 per hour based on a standard 37.5-hour workweek).
 This dual threshold ensures that roles on the ISL still pay fair market wages.

 How the UK Immigration Salary List Affects Visa Applications

 The UK Immigration Salary List (ISL) significantly impacts how both employers and applicants approach Skilled Worker and Health and Care Worker visa applications.
+The ISL plays a crucial role in the skilled worker visa application process and in how employers sponsor skilled worker applicants, as it determines which occupations are eligible and what salary thresholds must be met.
 Understanding how the ISL affects salary requirements, eligibility criteria, and documentation is critical to avoid delays or refusals.

 Reduced Salary Thresholds for Eligible Occupations

 Occupations listed on the ISL benefit from reduced general salary thresholds.
 This makes it easier for employers to sponsor overseas workers in essential roles without breaching immigration salary rules.
+Immigration salary list employers can use the ISL to sponsor workers at lower salary points, streamlining the process for filling critical vacancies.
 The actual savings can be substantial.

 Example Comparison – Skilled Worker Route